Friday prep report: Arlington downs Bartlett in match-up of state-ranked 4A teams - NewsBreak

 Briarcrest will go for win No. 20 Saturday against Meridian (Miss.) in a Classic game at 12:30 p.m.

 “We’ve made a conscious, focused effort on conditioning,” he said.
-“Getting stronger. ...
-We’ve conditioned the heck out of these girls the last two weeks.
-And you notice (against Vashon), Hallie (Turner, the team’s point guard), Kayli and (shooting guard) Ella (Fite) went the whole game.
+“Getting stronger ... we’ve conditioned the heck out of these girls the last two weeks.
+And you notice (aginst Vashon), Hallie (Turner, the team’s point guard), Kayli and (shooting guard) Ella (Fite) went the whole game.

 “The first day were complaining.
 Some of them were keeping up with the sprints equaled to how many miles they’ve run.
 But they’ve been just a joy to coach and work with.”